 2. DictaFlow (The "Hold-to-Talk" Specialist)

-- Pros: Very fast, low CPU usage, and highly stable.
+- Pros: Fast, incredibly low CPU overhead, and rock solid.

 3. Superwhisper (The Customizable Power User tool)

-Superwhisper is a favorite for developers who want to create their own custom "Modes."
+Superwhisper is for people who want to build custom rules for everything.

-- Pros: You can create a "Mode" for Python, a "Mode" for Documentation, and a "Mode" for Email.
+- Pros: Set up a "Mode" specifically for Python, another for Markdown docs, and one for casual emails.

 How to Dictate Your First PR Description